A Database for Research on Detection and Enhancement of Speech Transmitted over HF links: Ham Radio Database

 \subsubsection{Annotation process}

 Our annotation process starts with a carefully conducted data selection and concatenation.
-The speech samples are taken from the clean training subset of the Librispeech corpus \cite{libri20}, a public database of read speech of size close to \SI{500}{hrs} containing over $1000$ speakers.
+The speech samples are taken from the clean training subset of the Librispeech corpus \cite{libri20}, where the subset includes read speech of size close to \SI{500}{hrs} containing over $1000$ speakers.

 For this database random segments of $\SI{1}{s}$ to $\SI{8}{s}$ length are selected from utterances of the Librispeech corpus.
 As shown in Fig.~\ref{fig:clean_data}, we concatenate $5$ segments to a single \textit{audio signal sequence}.
 Each segment is headed and followed by zeros which guarantee silence periods between utterances.
 The number of zeros here corresponds to a randomly drawn length between $\SI{8}{s}$ and $\SI{30}{s}$.